AssemblyScript/website/src/status.md

 ## WebAssembly features

-Some crucial language features rely on [future WebAssembly functionality](https://github.com/WebAssembly/proposals) to be efficient.
-The following table aims to give an overview from a WebAssembly perspective:
+[Future WebAssembly functionality](https://github.com/WebAssembly/proposals) may be useful to more easily enable new functionality.
+The following table aims to give an overview of the implementation status from a WebAssembly perspective:

 | WebAssembly spec               | Engines                             | AssemblyScript (flag)
 |--------------------------------|-------------------------------------|----------------------
-| ✔️ **Finished proposal**
+| ✔️ **Feature is standardized**
 | Import/export mutable globals  | <Ch/> <Fi/> <Sa/> <No/> <Wt/> <Ws/> | ✔️
 | BigInt integration<sup>1</sup> | <Ch/> <Fi/> <Sa/> <No/> <Wt/> <Ws/> | ✔️
 | Sign-extension                 | <Ch/> <Fi/> <Sa/> <No/> <Wt/> <Ws/> | ✔️